gdw-workshop/2021_GDW_Workshop/exercises/command_line_tutorial_part2.md

 - `ls D` then hit `tab` twice.
 You should see Desktop, Downloads, and Documents, which are all the directories that begin w/ D
 - now type `ls De` and hit `tab` once.
 This should complete to Desktop, since De is enough to distinguish Desktop from Downloads and Documents.

-Becoming comfortable with tab completion will make your life much easier when typing commmands.
+Becoming comfortable with tab completion will make your life much easier when typing commmands!
 It also helps you avoid typos that make commands fail.

 ### Wildcards